-To pass the 2-day Illinois Bar Examination, an examinee must attain a Combined Scaled Score of 264 or higher.
+The minimum passing score on the 2-day Illinois Bar Examination is a Combined Scaled Score (CSS) of 266 out of a possible 400 points.

 Understanding Your Score

 Combined Scaled Score (CSS).
 The CSS is equal to the sum of your MBE scaled score and your written scaled score.
 The CSS is always a whole number.
 In computing the CSS, the sum (not the individual components) of the MBE and written examination scaled scores is rounded up.